damjanbab/intuition-core/docs/21_AGENT_SOP.md

    - Link to worklog
    - Tests run and outcomes
    - Follow-up mission suggestions (if any)
+6. Include group status in the hand-off (e.g., "Group Phase-1-Dict-Skeleton: mission 3/5 complete").
-6. After approval, archive the mission per `20_MISSIONS_AND_AGENTS.md` and remove local branches as instructed.
+7. After approval, archive the mission per `20_MISSIONS_AND_AGENTS.md` and remove local branches as instructed.
-7. Agents (not the owner) update the board entry after each confirmation: move from `40_REVIEW` → `50_DONE`, then to `60_ARCHIVED` once final steps are complete.
+8. Agents (not the owner) update the board entry after each confirmation: move from `40_REVIEW` → `50_DONE`, then to `60_ARCHIVED` once final steps are complete.
+When a group’s last mission lands in `50_DONE`, flag the orchestrator for group review.

 ---